 The punch archiving service can also be deployed on top of a posix filesystem.
 It must then be mounted on all the required cluster nodes.

 This can for example be a NFS shared storage, in which case resiliency and scalability must be addressed by the underlying shared storage solution (e.g. RAID mechanism in the storage hardware).

-The benefit of using the archiving service instead of writing data to plain files is that you can extract and manage your archive data easily using the punchplatform features (indexing/statistics/automatic purge/replayability).
+The benefit of using the archiving service instead of writing dat to plain files is that you can then extract and manage your archive data easily using the punchplatform features (indexing/statistics/automatic purge/replayability).
 If you write data to files on your own it will be up to you to think of all these details.

 if you use the archiving service, you will be able to manually browse the files.
 The file organisation and layout is easy to understand.
-However, there is no guarantee this layout will be compatible with subsequent punchplatform releases.
+However there is no guarantee this layout will be compatible with subsequent punchplatform releases.
 We strongly advocate you stick to the official archiving service tooling.

-Elasticsearch for metadata¶
+Elasticsearch for meta-data¶

-This set of information, also named as metadata in this documentation, offers two main features:
+This set of information, also named as meta-data in this documentation, offers two main features:

 - a global overview of you data through Kibana dashboards: you know where is your data, you can compute statistics on specific time-ranges, etc.

 - fetching data from your archiving system through specific topologies or CLI.

 Each time you will need to inspect or fetch data, you will have to provide an Elasticsearch cluster name, as referenced in you punchplatform.properties.